 No one knows how any form of psychotherapy works neurobiologically or in the brain.
 However, we do know that when a person is very upset, their brain cannot process information as it does ordinarily.
 One moment becomes “frozen in time,” and remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.

 EMDR seems to have a direct effect on the way that the brain processes information.
-Normal information processing is resumed, so following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
+However, following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
 You still remember what happened, but it is less upsetting.
-Many types of therapy have similar goals.
-However, EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
+EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.

 Information taken from http://www.emdria.org/ on 9/21/2016.